-Several ancient cultures lay claim to the invention of enamel, but the Austrians and Germans can be credited for taking this brightly colored, crushed-glass surface out of the jewelry box and into the kitchen.
-It was discovered that when vitreous or "porcelain" enamel is bonded by high heat to metal, the resulting nonporous, nontoxic, and nonstick surface is not only an excellent heat conductor but also very durable when applied to pots, buckets, ovens, kitchen utensils—just about anything of a utilitarian nature.
+Several ancient cultures lay claim to the invention of enamel, but credit goes to the Austrians and Germans for taking this brightly colored, crushed-glass surface out of the jewelry box and into the kitchen.
+They discovered that when vitreous or "porcelain" enamel is bonded by high heat to metal, the resulting nonporous, nontoxic, and nonstick surface is not only an excellent heat conductor but also very durable—hence the application of enamel to all manner of utilitarian objects from cooking utensils to pots to stoves.

 Five to Buy

-Above: A more recent design from Riess, the Stackable Canister comes with an airtight ash wood lid and is made in four sizes and five colors.
-This example is 2.5 inches tall and 3 inches wide; $44 at Rodale's, which also offers Riess Aromapots, loaf pans, and ladles.
+Above: A more recent design from Riess, the Stackable Canister comes with an airtight ash lid and is made in four sizes.
+They range from $38 to $58 at Joinery, which also offers Riess ladles and other accessories.

 Object Lessons columnist Megan Wilson is the owner of Ancient Industries and curator of the Remodelista 100, a collection of essential everyday objects presented in the Remodelista book.
-Watch for her column every Tuesday, and have a look at her past lessons on summer staples, including the Adirondack Chair, the Hurricane Lantern, and the Classic Canvas Tote.
+Watch for her column every Tuesday, and have a look at her past lessons on iconic designs, including the Hudson Bay Blanket and the Eames Lounge Chair.
 We featured her Connecticut shop in our post Purveyor of the Practical and the Timeless.

 N.B.: This post is an update; the original story ran on April 15, 2014, as part of our Shades of Pastel issue.